dward2/BME547/syllabus.md

    [W3Schools](<https://www.w3schools.com/python/default.asp>) have
    human-validated information that is easily found with a web search.

-If you want to use AI to learn, ask for examples of short samples of code with complete explanation of how it works, with reference links so you can verify.
+If you want to use AI to learn, ask for examples of short segements of code with complete explanation of how it works and with reference links so you can verify.
 Then, actually read the information generated, understand it, and then apply what you learned to your own code.
 Do not copy/paste the generated code.
 This significantly impedes learning (and can lead to academic dishonesty as discussed